Congratulations, your visitor converted!

 Continue selling the products even after the customer has bought them.
 Keep the customer hyped about the purchase by reminding them what they’re getting out of the transaction.

-Take Urban Outfitters’s order confirmation e-mail, for instance.
+Take American Eagle’s order confirmation e-mail, for instance.
 It lessens the chances of the customer feeling buyer’s remorse by indicating the original price beside the sale price.
 This reminds the customer how much they saved by taking advantage of a deal.

 Selling something again to the customer on a transactional e-mail might seem premature.
 However, done right, presenting relevant items is an effective way of bringing the customer back to your web site.